emmettFC/selected-projects/plankton_vision/README.md

 ### I: Desription of raw data & distribution of class examples

 #### ia: Loading and resolving datasets
-The inputs for the classification networks described in this repo consist of image files and accompanying metadata vectors.
-The image files are of a variable dimension with RGB channels and the metadata vectors have 16 continuous numeric variables.
+The inputs for the classification networks described in this repo consist of image files and accompanying metadata.
+The image files are of a variable dimension with RGB channels and the metadata is a vector that has 16 elements.
 The data were provided accross three separate files:
     * a zipfile of all images (NAAMES.zip)
     * a taxonomic reference file (taxonomic_grouping_v3.csv)
     * a metadata file (IFCB_CSV/master.csv)